gradle/gradle/subprojects/docs/src/docs/release/notes.md

 persistent cache storage format changed, the metadata cache version has been updated.
 This means that Gradle 2.8 will create a new cache directory called `~/.gradle/caches/modules-2/metadata-2.16`.

-### Script compilation performance improvements

-Performance of the compilation of Gradle build scripts has been improved by 30%.
-This should be in particular noticeable when a build script is not found in cache, which is the case when you upgrade your Gradle installation or that a build script is updated.

 ### Zip file name encoding